andreysavelev/mgClassifieds/README.md

 This application based on Angular 1.5

-First you need install dependencies:
+First you need to install dependencies:

 ``` bash
 $ npm install